 Some things in Portland are better in the cold winter months.
 Sitting in a steaming spring while cool, fresh drops of rain splash your face is a downright ethereal experience.
 Numerous natural hot springs are scattered around the Portland metro area, and they’re worth the short car trip to get there.
 Check in advance for inclement weather and road conditions before heading out on your mini-road trip.
 And if you’re looking to maximize your time, consider renting a cabin for a leisurely and cozy getaway.

 Bigelow (Deer Creek) Hot Springs

-The smallest and most rustic of the bunch, Bigelow sits right against the winding and rushing McKenzie River.
+Bigelow’s smallest and most rustic of the bunch sits right against the winding and rushing McKenzie River.
 Also called Deer Creek Hot Springs, this tiny natural spring is off the beaten path, about 20 minutes from Cougar (3 hours from Portland) and a quick walk from a nearby trailhead.